 Biblical criticism attempts to study the biblical documents scientifically and with a naturalistic outlook.
-The scholar Raymond Brown (1928-1998) explains that “scientific biblical criticism, is expected to yield “factual results” that are intended to be presented as “scientifically respectable” (1).
+Raymond Brown (1928-1998) explains that “scientific biblical criticism, is expected to yield “factual results” that are intended to be presented as “scientifically respectable” (1).

 “The Historical Jesus researchers insist that the ‘real Jesus’ must be found in the facts of his life before his death.
 The resurrection is, when considered at all, seen in terms of visionary experience, or as a continuation of an ‘empowerment’ that began before Jesus’s death.
 Whether made explicit or not, the operative premise is that there is no ‘real Jesus’ after his death” (2).

 Johnson suggests that it is acceptable in the eyes of many scholars to accept the non-supernatural events and sayings (some of Jesus’ sayings come after his death, which are ruled out as being historical) of Jesus, but not to accept the supernatural events recorded of him.
 That leaves the obvious issue of having to account for the supernatural details in the gospels.
 It is clear that taken at face value, the Jesus of the gospels does not fit comfortably within the constraints of methodological naturalism.
 For example, the historian has to somehow deal with resurrection accounts, numerous miracle stories that not only have Jesus healing people (including raising people from the dead) but also that he had power over nature (calming the storm, walking on water, turning water into wine, etc.), and more

 Because of the methodological naturalism, it is surprising that most biblical scholars, which includes non-Christian scholars, have claimed that many of Jesus’ miracles and his resurrection appearances are well attested on historical grounds.
 Many miracles are attested within early and independent sources, and often satisfy several criteria of authenticity.
 Jewish scholar Paula Frederickson states that,